gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   counters and wall-clock time for different parts of the MD calculation.
 The PP/PME load ratio is also printed, with a warning when a lot of performance is lost due to imbalance.
+* Six performance metrics are reported in the ``md.log``.
+Select the appropriate metric for benchmarking based on the purpose of the simulation.

+  ns/day
+    This is a commonly used metric for simulation throughput that is specific to simulation systems, conditions, and hardware.

+  hour/ns
+    As the inverse of ns/day, hour/ns can be used to estimate the time to obtain a desired simulation time.

+  ms/step
+    This is a time step-independent metric that directly measures the wall-time per timestep and can be used to measure performance with a given system.

+  Matom*steps/s
+    This is a metric for simulation throughput that is timestep-independent and normalized by system size.
+It provides a measure of simulation efficiency, as the amount of work scales nearly linearly with the number of atoms, given the same type of system and simulation settings.

+  Mnbf/s (Mega non-bonded forces per second)
+    This throughput metric is time step-independent and partially normalized by system size; When non-bonded interactions dominate in the simulations, Mnbf/s can be used to compare hardware or algorithmic efficiency.

+  MFlops (Mega floating-point operations per second)
+    This is not an MD-specific metric and gives an estimate of the achieved flop rate, which can be compared with the theoretical peak flop rate of the hardware.
+    Note that this is an estimate of the useful floating point operations in the code, not the actual operations emitted by the compiler or measured during profiling.
+    MFlops and Mnbf/s are only printed when the environment variable ``GMX_DETAILED_PERF_STATS`` is set.

 * Adjust the number of PME ranks and/or the cut-off and PME grid-spacing when there is a large PP/PME imbalance.
 Note that even with a small reported imbalance, the automated PME-tuning might have reduced the initial imbalance.